Wejherowo: History

 Wejherowo was founded in 1643 as Wola Wejherowska (literally "Wejher's Wola"), by the voivode of the Malbork Voivodeship, and Polish noble, Jakub Wejher.
 It was translated in the colloquial German of the time as Weihersfrey or Veyersfrey.
 According to the founder's will, the dwellers of the new settlement were to possess the same city rights as other towns in the region, hence the place granted Kulm law.
 The town's privileges, received in 1655, were confirmed by King John II Casimir Vasa of Poland.

 Wejher, who survived the Smolensk War, built two churches in the new settlement (The Holy Trinity and Saint Ann).
 He also brought in Franciscan fathers, built a monastery, and founded a calvary, consisting of 26 chapels, aligned along the border of the town forest, which were built during 1646–55.
 According to the founder's written statement of 1655, all honorable persons, independent of their nationality, were invited to become citizens of the new settlement if they would pay a citizen fee of ten gulden each.

 In the First Partition of Poland in 1772, in which the Kingdom of Prussia annexed most of Pomerelia, the town was incorporated into the Kingdom, and administered within the new province of West Prussia.
 Its name in German changed from Weyersfrey to Neustadt in Westpreußen, a name which was in use also before.
 The affix "in West Prussia" was added to the town's name in order to avoid confusion with a number of other towns carrying the same name.
 Decisive factors which boosted the development of the town in the 19th century were the 1818 establishment of Landkreis Neustadt, an administrative district, and the construction of the Danzig (Gdańsk) – Stettin (Szczecin) railway line, to which Neustadt was connected with a train station in 1870.
 Neustadt became part of the German Empire in 1871 during the Prussian-led unification of Germany.
-During the second half of the 19th century, a significant number of Jewish families from the region began migrating to Syracuse, New York, including the renowned Shubert theatrical family.
+During the second half of the 19th century, a significant number of Jewish families from the region began migrating to Syracuse, New York, including the Shubert theatrical family.
 Kashubians and Poles formed 59.3% of population in the district area of the city around this time.
 The city itself, however, was predominantly German.
 According to the census of 1910, the city had a population of 9,804, of which 6,970 (71%) were Germans, 2,421 (25%) were Kashubians and 394 (4%) were Poles.